gchure/phd/src/chapter_06/section_04_flow.md

 All measurements were made using an excitation wavelength of
 $488\,\text{nm}$ with an emission filter set of 525/$50\,\text{nm}$.
-This excitation wavelength provides approximately 40% of the maximum YFP absorbance , and this was found to be sufficient for the purposes of these experiments.
+This excitation wavelength provides approximately 40% of the maximum YFP absorbance, and this was found to be sufficient for the purposes of these experiments.
 A useful feature of modern flow cytometry is the high-sensitivity signal detection through the use of photomultiplier tubes (PMT) whose response can be tuned by adjusting the voltage.
 Thus,